 It’s probably just a blown fuse that can be easily replaced.

 It only takes a few everyday tools and a few minutes of your time.

 DISCLAIMER – Microwaves contain high voltage electrical components.
-Do not attempt this yourself.
+Do not attempt to repair a microwave not heating yourself.
 Hire a professional.